Angie0304/Machine_Learning/preprocessing_and_scaling/README.md

 The notebook will:

-- Compare the results of both scaling techniques
+- Compare model performance using MSE and R²
-- Visualize the differences between methods
+- Analyze the impact of scaling on predictions

 ## Dataset